There are a few how-to-be-a-multimedia-journalist articles that are required reading for any aspiring new media journalist.

-Talk over your shoot with other members of the production team and make sure you’re clear on what shots you need to tell the story.
+- Talk over your shoot with other members of the production team and make sure you’re clear on what the story is and what shots you need to tell the story.

-Think about what’s going to look good visually, and how your shots are going to come together sequentially.
+- Think about what’s going to look good visually, and how your shots are going to come together sequentially to tell that story.

-Be sure to plug a set of headphones into the camera and check your audio to make sure you’re getting an audio feed.
+Be sure to plug a set of headphones into the camera or recording device to check your audio – make sure you’re getting an audio feed.

 It’s easy to forget to plug an audio cord into the camera or to properly set the audio level – and wind up with great video but no audio to accompany it.
 Audio is just as important for your final film as your video.

-Think before you shoot and don’t waste tape.
-Be aware of what you’re shooting and when the tape is rolling.
-Don’t roll tape unless you’re taking a shot.
+Think before you shoot and avoid over shooting.
+This will come in handy when you are editing or working with an editor.
+Be aware of what you’re shooting and when the camera is recording.
+Don’t record unless you’re taking a shot.

-For example, don’t roll tape when you’re changing from one shot to another or focusing.
-Wait until you have the shot you want to roll tape.
+For example, don’t record when you’re changing from one shot to another or focusing.
+Wait until you have the shot you want to record and then press record.

-That way you’ll save a huge amount of time later when you’re capturing your video into a computer and you won’t have to go through a hour-long tape with a lot of junk to find the 20 minutes of shots you want.
+That way you’ll save a huge amount of time later when you’re capturing your video into a computer and you won’t have to go through a hour-long footage to find the 20 minutes of shots you want.